EduardoZepeda/coffee-bytes-hugo/content/posts/ocr-con-tesseract-python-y-pytesseract/index.en.md

 # Do you have the time to listen to me whine...
 ```

-_image_to_string()_ can receive as argument the language in which we want it to detect the text.
+*image_to_string* method can receive as argument the language in which we want it to detect the text.

-Tesseract when with a method with which we can obtain much more information from the image, _image_to_data()_, available for versions higher than 3.05.
+Tesseract when with a method with which we can obtain much more information from the image, *image_to_data*, available for versions higher than 3.05.

 ```python
 data = pytesseract.image_to_data(img)